We Can Right the Wrongs of the Past with New Globalism

 The Bond Portfolio

-- Border Infrastructure Bonds - Loans to the Department of Homeland Security and border-adjacent states to construct barriers, modernize surveillance systems, and build checkpoints.
+• Border Infrastructure Bonds - Loans to the Department of Homeland Security and border-adjacent states to construct barriers, modernize surveillance systems, and build checkpoints.
 Repaid through congressional budget appropriations.

-- Defense Bonds - Loans to the Department of Defense and defense contractors for domestic production of military equipment, cybersecurity upgrades, and veteran facilities.
+• Defense Bonds - Loans to the Department of Defense and defense contractors for domestic production of military equipment, cybersecurity upgrades, and veteran facilities.
 Repaid via federal procurement budgets over time.

-- Rural Development Bonds - Loans to farmers and rural cooperatives for equipment upgrades, crop storage, irrigation, and broadband.
+• Rural Development Bonds - Loans to farmers and rural cooperatives for equipment upgrades, crop storage, irrigation, and broadband.
 Repaid through agriculture revenue and federal rural development assistance.

-Together, We Can Restore the Industrial Midwest to its Former Glory
+A Proposal to Restore the Industrial Midwest to its Former Glory

 About Me

-I'm a software engineer who lives in Philly.
-After years of working in the private sector, I’ve become increasingly motivated to shift my energy toward public service, advocacy, and civic engagement, because I want to be a part of the solution, not the problem.
+Hi!
+I'm Michael Yee, a software engineer, entrepreneur, music producer, and digital artist who lives in South Philly.
+After six years of working in the private sector, I quit my day job to launch my startup company Agora Pluribus Technologies, with the goal of using my skills to empower people, because I want to be a part of the solution, not the problem.

-All opinions and arguments that appear on this site are my own.
+All proposals and arguments that appear on this site are my own.
 Additionally, except where expressly denoted, all policies that appear on this site are ones that I've engineered myself, not as an expert, but as a layman and freedom-minded tech dude who came up with my own solutions and formed my own opinions through my own observations, my own research, and my own critical thought.

 Check out my startup company Agora Pluribus Technologies and my music on Bandcamp.